Charles II of Baden-Durlach

-Charles II, Margrave of Baden-Durlach (born 24 July 1529 in Pforzheim; died 23 March 1577 in Durlach), nicknamed Charles with the bag, governed the Margravate of Baden-Durlach from 1552 to 1577.
+Charles II of Baden-Durlach (born 24 July 1529 in Pforzheim; died 23 March 1577 in Durlach), nicknamed Charles with the bag, governed the Margravate of Baden-Durlach from 1552 to 1577.
 On 1 June 1556 Charles issued a new Church Order, which made Lutheranism the official religion in Baden-Durlach.

 Life

 Charles was the son of Margrave Ernest of Baden-Durlach and his second wife Ursula of Rosenfeld.
 Since the marriage between Ernest and Ursula was morganatic, Charles's ability to succeed was disputed.
 Nevertheless, he started ruling Upper Baden in his father's name in September 1552.
 His half-brother, older by 12 years, Bernard IV, died on 20 January 1553 and his father died two weeks later, on 6 February.
 Charles then inherited the entire country, which was called Baden-Pforzheim at the time.
 He moved the capital to Durlach, thereby changing the name of his country to Baden-Durlach.